 3. Changes in Mandatory/Optional Fields (done in lines with EWB schema):

-Apart from the above mentioned changes, following points to be noted:
+Apart from the above mentioned changes, following points were to be noted:

-- Due to the new amount related fields added at invoice level, NIC may change validations related to invoice value.
+- Due to the new amount related fields added at invoice level, NIC was expected to change validations related to invoice value.

 - B2C added in invoice type is just added in notification as an example however, e-invoicing is not required and will not be allowed for IRN generation.